Vihari, Rahane take India closer to series sweep

-Both Vihari and Rahane scored freely but it was not case in the afternoon session when the Indian batsmen were made to work hard for every run on a testing pitch.
+Both the batsmen were able to score freely but it was not case in the afternoon session when the batsmen were made to work hard for every run on a testing pitch.
 The West Indian pacers, led by Roach, made the ball talk.
-After dismissing opener Mayank Agarwal (5) before lunch, Roach came out firing on all cylinders and removed K L Rahul (6 off 63) and Kohli (0 off 1) off successive balls to be on the verge of a hat-trick.
+After dismissing opener Mayank Agarwal (5) before lunch, Roach came out firing on all cylinders and removed K L Rahul (6 off 63) and India captain Virat Kohli (0 off 1) off successive balls to be on a hat-trick.

 Both were identical deliveries, pitching just outside off-stump before moving slightly away to take the edge.
 While it was a rare duck for Kohli, Rahul never really got going before making his way back into the dressing room, leaving India at 36 for three.
 Cheteswar Pujara (27 off 66) too found it tough in the middle before West Indies skipper Jason Holder got the better of him with a ball that rose sharply from back of a length, surprising the experienced Indian batsman who edged it to gully.